 Represented employees must attach to the TEC a copy of the notification that the exam has been successfully completed.
 Both represented and non-represented employees must attach to the TEC two (2) copies of the canceled check or original receipt (with pre-printed amount) indicating the cost of the application and/or exam fee.

 Employees must reference the license or exam title on the TEC.
-In addition, in the Remarks Section of the TEC, represented employees shall reference Article 3.3 of the Bargaining Unit 9 Contract and non-represented employees shall reference DPA Regulation 599.922.
+In addition, in the Remarks Section of the TEC, represented employees shall reference Article 3.3 of the Bargaining Unit 9 Contract and non-represented employees shall reference CCR Regulation 599.922.

 Represented employees must code the TEC using the following Reporting IDs:

-- Local and Specialty Bar Dues
+State, Local, and Specialty Bar Dues

-All travel expense claims submitted for reimbursement of local and specialty bar dues must include two (2) copies of proof of payment (canceled check or pre-printed receipt), two (2) copies of the annual fee statement issued by the Bar Association and two (2) copies of the employee's membership card.
+All travel expense claims submitted for reimbursement of state, local and specialty bar dues must include two (2) copies of proof of payment (canceled check or pre-printed receipt), two (2) copies of the annual fee statement issued by the Bar Association and two (2) copies of the employee's membership card.

 Employees who have been authorized to become a Notary Public may be reimbursed for Notary Public expenses limited to those expenses required by law to obtain a Notary Public Commission.
 The expenses required by law are: